Pliploop/wavesurfer-audio-player/DEPLOYMENT.md

 If you get an error about missing environment or deployment failures:

+**Note**: The GitHub Actions workflow now requires a `github-pages` environment to be configured in your repository settings.

 ### 1. Go to Repository Settings
 1. Navigate to your GitHub repository
 2. Click on **Settings** tab